 - Daniele Caramani

-- Chair of Comparative Politics at the Institute of Political Science, University of St. Gallen.
-He is also the Head of Department and Full Professor in the Department of Political Science, School of Economics and Political Science.
-His research interests include comparative politics with a focus on the European Union, historical sociology, and quantitative methodology.
+- Director of the NCCR-Democracy project "Populism and National Political Cultures."
+He is a Professor of Comparative Politics at the University of Zurich, and his research interests include comparative politics with a focus on the European Union, historical sociology, and quantitative methodology.